mojaloop/finance-portal-backend-service/README.md

-#[DEPRECATED] finance-portal-backend-service
+# [DEPRECATED] finance-portal-backend-service
-Deprecation Notice
+Deprecation Notice:

-Theis repo is deprecated as of September 2025.
+This repo is deprecated as of September 2025.
 It is no longer maintained, and is no longer referenced by any releases of Mojaloop.

 For general mojaloop documentation, please refer to [Mojaloop documentation](https://docs.mojaloop.io) .